Home

 Group Composition

-Bring a colleague: To support diversity, we request that you bring a person from an ethnicity different from yours.
-If you have the means, consider offering to pay for someone with less access to resources.
+To support inclusion, we ask you to invite colleague whose culture, class, or ethnicity, is different from yours.
+If you have the financial means, consider sponsoring someone with less access to resources.

 “In the safety and openness of our group I come alive with energy, clarity, creativity and courage to explore, experiment, and express.
 The process of self-discovery and integration is accelerated.”